vrpperez7/Mod-4-Project/README.md

 Recommendations:
 - Develop a feature that alerts users when wind speeds exceed 30, helping prevent rides in unsafe conditions.

-# :check: <ins> Final Recommendations </ins>
+# :ballot_box_with_check: <ins> Final Recommendations </ins>
 Tailoring the findings of our analysis to each stakeholder,
 1. **Park General Manager:**
- - Demand is strongest during our evening peak hours of 17 and 18, as we receive more bike riders.
+ - Demand is strongest during our evening peak hours of 17:00 and 18:00, as we receive more bike riders.
  - Winter is a good time for hypothesis testing, the impact is lower, but still has enough rider data to observe real effects.
 2. **Operations Lead:**
- - Best time for maintenance are between the hours of 23-5 as our user count is low compared to other hours.
+ - Best times for maintenance are between the hours of 23:00 and 5:00 as our user count is low compared to other hours.
- - Mean riders of less than 10 during hours of 2-4, perfect for preparing for peak hours.
+ - The mean rider count is less than 10 during hours of 2:00 and 4:00, ideal for preparing for peak hours.
 3. **Marketing Lead:**
  - Summertime is the best time for promotional offers, as our rider count is consistently larger throughout the day.
 Promotions like discounted rides can make our rider count skyrocket as there is already a lot of interest.
- - Bike riders are more frequently registered users compared to casual, but trials for registered features during evening rides can influence our registered user count for the evening composition.
+ - Bike riders are more frequently registered users compared to casual, but trials for registered-user features during evening rides can influence our registered user count for the evening composition.
 4. **Policy and Ethics Advisor:**
  - Create safety protocols and features to alert users of winds above 30, as peak hours are dangerous in cities.

 ## <ins>Ethics and Biases </ins>
 ### Data Biases
  - Some dates resulted in less than 24 hours due to weather conditions.
- - Unable to identify location based influences as our data did not include location.
+ - Unable to identify location-based influences as our data did not include location information.
- - Pricing of service or registration was not included in data.
+ - Pricing of service or registration was not included in the data.

 ### REPO NAVIGATION
 ```